patcadelina/prometheus-wiki/Expression-Language-Operators.md

 **Between two scalars**, the behavior is obvious: they evaluate to another scalar that is the result of the operator applied to both scalar operands.

-**Between a sample vector and a scalar**, the operator is applied to the value of every data sample in the vector.
-E.g. if a timeseries sample vector is multiplied by 2, the result is another vector in which every data sample of the original vector is multiplied by 2.
+**Between an instant vector and a scalar**, the operator is applied to the value of every data sample in the vector.
+E.g. if a timeseries instant vector is multiplied by 2, the result is another vector in which every sample value of the original vector is multiplied by 2.

-**Between two sample vectors**, a binary arithmetic operator only applies to vector elements that have identical sets of labels between the two vectors.
+**Between two instant vectors**, a binary arithmetic operator only applies to vector elements that have identical sets of labels between the two vectors.
 Vector elements that don't find an exact label match on the other side get dropped from the result.
 The metric name of the result vector is carried over from the left hand side of the expression.

 ## Comparison / Filter Binary Operators